 We look forward to helping you maximize your benefits and gaining back a healthier you!

 Glossary of Insurance Terms to Know:

-Co-payment or Co-pay: A form of medical cost sharing in a health insurance plan that requires the member to pay a fixed dollar amount for each visit to a doctor or for a specific service (for example, $15).
-This fee is pre-set and is specified in the health insurance policy of the patient and also may be listed on your insurance card.
+A form of medical cost sharing in a health insurance plan that requires the member to pay a fixed dollar amount for each visit to a doctor or for a specific service (for example, $15).
+This fee is pre-set and is specified in the health insurance policy of the patient.
+Your insurance card may also list this amount.

 A set dollar amount which must be satisfied within a specific time frame before the health plan begins making payments on claims.

 Refers to the ability for patients to be evaluated and treated by a physical therapist without being referred by a doctor or other healthcare practitioner or to self-refer, based on health plan requirements.

 A summary of the payment made by a health plan to the medical provider that is sent to the patient.
 Usually a copy is sent to the provider as well, but may be called an Explanation of Remittance.
 The EOB will include a detailed explanation of how your insurer/administrator determined the amount of reimbursement it made to your provider or to you for a particular medical service.
 The EOB will include information on how to appeal or challenge your insurer’s reimbursement decision.
 Note that patients may not receive an EOB for care that you have received from a provider or facility that is in your insurer’s network if there is no required payment from you for those services.